Twins vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has 49 hits with eight doubles, two triples, 10 home runs and 19 walks.
-He has driven in 31 runs with six stolen bases.
+- Ohtani has 49 hits with eight doubles, two triples, 10 home runs, 20 walks and 31 RBI.
+He's also stolen six bases.

 Ohtani Recent Games